Thingangyun Sanpya Hospital

-The Thingangyun Sanpya Hospital (သင်္ဃန်းကျွန်း စံပြ ဆေးရုံ) is one of the major public hospitals in Yangon.
+The Thingangyun Sanpya Hospital (သင်္ဃန်းကျွန်း စံပြ ဆေးရုံ) is one of the major public hospitals in Yangon, Myanmar.
 It is located in Thingangyun Township, which is about 10 km from downtown Yangon.

 It is a 500-bed hospital for 1.3 million population.
 It is also a teaching hospital affiliated with University of Medicine 2, Yangon.

 History

 Construction of the hospital was started on 2 April 1991 and finished on 31 March 1994.
 Health services were provided in the hospital since 21 May 1994.

 Catchment areas

 Six areas are under catchment areas of the hospital.